 The safety of our people and community is a key aim for Council.
-The ongoing development of appropriate systems and frameworks will ensure that the safety of our people and community is a key aim for Council.
-The ongoing development of appropriate systems and frameworks will ensure that the safety of our people and community is a key aim for Council.
-The ongoing development of appropriate systems and frameworks will ensure that the safety of our people and community is a key aim for Council.
-The ongoing development of appropriate systems and frameworks will ensure that the safety of our people and community is a key aim for Council.
-The ongoing development of appropriate systems and frameworks will ensure that the safety of the safewe deliver on this responsibility.
+The ongoing development of appropriate systems and frameworks will ensure that we deliver on this responsibility.
 Proactive employee wellness supported by holistic risk management approaches that aim to prevent adverse outcomes for our people are critical elements of maintaining a positive work environment with a focus on risk mitigation and health and safety.